Windows 11 installation: Everything you need to know in 2026

 Windows 11 installation / Image: Mauro Huculak

-UPDATED 12/19/2024: You can install Windows 11 on your computer in two different ways, including performing an in-place upgrade or a clean installation, and each approach has different benefits.
+UPDATED 1/2/2026: You can install Windows 11 on your computer using an in-place upgrade or a clean installation.
+Each approach offers different benefits.

-The in-place upgrade will install the new version of Windows, preserving your files, settings, and apps (in most cases), and the process will be faster.
-On the other hand, a clean installation will give you a more stable setup, but since this process erases the hard drive, you will have to restore your files from the backup, reconfigure your settings, and reinstall your apps, which will take more time.
+The in-place upgrade installs the new version of Windows, preserving your files, settings, and apps (in most cases), and the process will be faster.
+On the other hand, a clean installation provides a more stable setup, but because this process wipes out the data in the hard drive, you will need to restore your files from a backup, reconfigure your settings, and reinstall your apps, which will take more time.

-Also, if you have a computer that doesn’t meet the minimum system requirements, it’s still possible to install Windows 11 through the upgrade or clean installation process, but the setup will be in an unsupported state.
+Also, if your computer doesn’t meet the minimum system requirements, you can still install Windows 11 through an upgrade or clean installation, but the setup will be in an unsupported state.

-In this guide, you will find the information you need on how to choose and install Windows 11.
+In this guide, you will find information on choosing and installing Windows 11.

 Windows 11 in-place upgrade

 The in-place upgrade refers to the process of upgrading the current installation to Windows 11 (or Windows 10).
-When using this process, the new version of Windows will install, preserving your files, apps, and most of your settings.
+When you use this process, the new version of the operating system will install, preserving your files, apps, and most settings.

 Windows 11 Installation Assistant